ZoneMinder/zmeventnotification/README.md

 #### IOS Users

-Starting IOS 10.2, I noticed that zmNinja was not able to register with the event server when it was using WSS (SSL enabled) and self-signed certificates.
+On some IOS devices and when using self signed certs, I noticed that zmNinja was not able to register with the event server when it was using WSS (SSL enabled) and self-signed certificates.
 To solve this, I had to email myself the zoneminder certificate (`zoneminder.crt`) file and install it in the phone.
 Why that is needed only for WSS and not for HTTPS is a mystery to me.
 The alternative is to run the eventserver in WS mode by disabling SSL.

 ### Making sure everything is running (in manual mode)